cornwallisna/cw_website/index.md

 Events of note:

-* **October General Membership Meeting** - will be held on Tuesday, October 17, at the Birchwood C21 building - 4040 Del Prado Blvd. - Starting at 7.00pm.
+* **FRIDAY OCTOBER 27 - MOVIE NIGHT AT 8:00 PM ( ARRTIVE 7:30 PM)**
-* **GUEST SPEAKER:** Peter Craig, Business and Development Executive, Heidrick & Company Insurance & Risk Management
+* Movie Night - Friday evening, October 27th.
+The Saba family will be hosting a movie night on their driveway located at **2035 SE 29th Street.** Come and enjoy their big outdoor screen.
-* Peter will speak about insurance and escalating insurance costs (Homeowners, Flood etc.)
+* The featured movie is **the NEW Haunted Mansion 2023.** Feel free to bring a chair, sit outside, and enjoy a movie with neighbors and friends.

-* Please plan to attend and participate in this important discussion topic.
-There will be Q&A following Peter's presentation.
+Start arriving at 7:30 pm, with the movie starting at 8:pmP

-* **October Halloween Spooktacular** - Tuesday October 31, 2023 Starting at 6:00 PM
+* **OCTOBER HALLOWEEN SPOOKTACULAR - Tuesday October 31, 2023 Starting at 6:00 PM**
 * **2014 SE 29th Street**

-* **Bring your chairs and visit with neighbors.
-Come dressed to impress in your best Halloween costume**
+* Bring your chairs and visit with neighbors.
+Come dressed to impress in your best Halloween costume.
-* **We will have hot dogs with our grill master and chips and water**
+* We will have hot dogs with our grill master and chips and water.
-* **Enjoy some ' Candy Corn' Cornhole with old neighbors and welcome new neighbors**
+* Enjoy some ' Candy Corn' Cornhole with old neighbors and welcome new neighbors.

 * **6:45 PM - Let the fun begin with Trick or Treating !**